Application to a Non-uno program

 - Assistance in determining whether financial aid applies, and how the student might go about receiving financial aid

-- Enrollment in the UNO Study Abroad Health Insurance Policy (all students MUST be enrolled in this insurance policy)
+- Enrollment in the Study Abroad Health Insurance Policy (all students MUST be enrolled in this insurance policy)

 - If necessary, advice in obtaining visa information